 The First Road-Rail Bridge of Sri Lanka at Manampitiya (මනම්පිටිය පැරණි පාලම)

-Road-Rail bridges are bridges shared by trains as well as motor vehicles.
-These can be as complex as rail road going over or under the paved vehicle road to as simple as a railway line running on the center of road.
+Road-Rail Bridges are bridges shared by trains as well as motor vehicles.
+These can be as complex as a rail road going over or under the paved vehicle road to as simple as a railway line running on the centre of the road.

 Sri Lanka has the distinction of having 2 unique road-rail bridges in the early 20th century.
 The first one was built at Manampitiya over the Mahaweli River in 1922 connecting North Central Province with Batticaloa and the second such road-rail bridge was Oddamavadi Bridge (also known as the Valachchanai Bridge) built in 1924 across the Valaichchenai lagoon in the eastern province.